julienw/article-keyboardevent/article-keyboard-event.md

 As for numbers, the top digit bar yields values like `'Digit1'`, while the numeric pad yields values like `'Numpad1'`.

+Unfortunately it's implemented only in Blink and Firefox so far.

 ### Cross-browser WASD controls

 [The wonderful MDN wiki has a good example about how to control a game using WASD